 There's more good news for rural communities seeking to pivot and explore how to strategically redevelop.
 Individuals are becoming disillusioned with franchising.
 Instead, they are looking to discover mom-and-pop restaurants, local shops, iconic boutiques, hole-in-the-wall bookstores, and other places that champion the unique and authentic identity found in each local community.

 Second, embracing trends will also benefit rural areas.
 Some individuals may be hesitant to move to a more rural area because of the stigma that they will not have as much to offer.
 However, this is far from true.
 Embracing trends in fashion, business, technology, and so forth will allow individuals to better connect to rural communities.
 In turn, the advent of the internet has also bridged rural areas with the surrounding culture in a greater way.
 More training and learning opportunities will help individuals connect and compete in remote workplace environments.
+This not only includes employees who can compete in remote work opportunities but entrepreneurs learning to build businesses in a the global digital age.
 This, in turn, paves the way for large corporations to funnel money back into local economies instead of out of them, helping revitalize rural communities.

 Don’t underestimate the power of this reverse in economic trends.
 No longer will residents send money to urban centers.
-Instead, large corporations will be paying local residents who work remotely and spend their available money, locally.
+Instead, large corporations will be paying local residents who work remotely and spend their available money, in their community.

 In conclusion, the outdated model of attempting to entice big box stores, join the race in automation, and outsource manufacturing, has proven to harm rural economies instead of helping them.
 Fortunately, a new model can help revitalize rural economies and bring them back to life.
 This model includes beautifying and attracting individuals as they join the trend in deurbanization, moving from the cities they live in, and embracing trends in beauty, fashion, technology, education, and embracing the unique identity of the local community.